Chapter 11 : Distractionary Measures

 “She’s alright, then?”
 Not that alright was the best word to apply to the newly-widowed Mrs. Moody.
 He didn’t want to imagine his own mother in that position.

 Moody shrugged.
-“The job does her good.”
+“She's got her work.”
 His eyes wandered around the entrance hall, checking the faces of anyone who remained.
 “Where’s McGonagall gone?

 Grimm recognized the forced change in subject.
 “To see Dumbledore.
 There was an... incident on the train.”